asgardphp/asgard/Form/README.md

 ###Register a widget

-	$wm->setWidget('text', 'MyClasses\Widgets\TextWidget');
+	$wm->setWidget('text', 'MyClasses\Widget\TextWidget');

 ###Register a namespace

 	$wm->addNamespace('MyClasses\Widgets');

 When using an unknown widget, the widgets manager will try to look for the widget in all registered namespaces.
-If the class MyClasses\Widgets\TextWidget exists, it will be used to render the field.
+If the class MyClasses\Widget\TextWidget exists, it will be used to render the field.

 ###Register a widget factory